 Sideload iOS Apps on iPhone or iPad with Ease

-Now that you know how you can use Xcode 8 sideload iOS apps on your non-jailbroken iPhone, or iPad running iOS 10, you should go ahead and look for your favourite apps’ source code online.
+Now that you know how you can use Xcode 8 to sideload iOS apps on your non-jailbroken iPhone, or iPad running iOS 10, you should go ahead and look for your favourite apps’ source code online.
 As always, if you face any issues with this method, do let us know in the comments section below.